Sumatran tiger

 • They can run up to nearly 40mph, but only in short bursts.
 That’s why they’re ambush predators, slowly and silently stalking their prey until they’re ready to pounce

-Poaching of tigers for illegal trade and traditional medicine is also rife due to the strong demand for tiger products.
+Poaching of tigers for illegal trade and traditional medicine is rife due to the strong demand for tiger products.
 Although there are some protected areas, and conservation efforts are continuing, many tigers are killed by poachers even within the protected zones.

-The RZSS WildGenes team have been developing a genetic test to identify what wild tigers are eating.
+The RZSS WildGenes team has been developing a genetic test to identify what wild tigers are eating.
 This ground-breaking knowledge will help inform conservation efforts helping to reduce the amount of human-tiger conflict in Nepal.